carllix/Portofolio-Website/README.md

 # Personal Portofolio Website

 ## Description
-This is my personal portfolio website, created as part of the SPARTA 2023 Software Engineering career path assignment.
+This is my personal portfolio website.
 The website is a single-page application with several sections.
 It has been deployed using Vercel, and you can view it directly at [Carlo Portofolio Website](https://carlo-portofolio-website.vercel.app/)

 ## Section
 - **Home**: Contains my name, a profile picture, links to my social media, and my CV.